 Claire a self-taught hardware hacker/maker and open source hardware enthusiast.
 She comes from a background of running a small business making and selling accessories and art at comicons and sci-fi/fantasy conventions for over a decade.
 Currently, she works full time as a Project Manager for Crowd Supply helping makers and engineers bring their open source hardware to market, and part time as this year’s talks chair for the Open Hardware Summit.
 Claire is enthusiastic about the spirit of open source hardware and breaking down gatekeeping around anything considered “tech”.

 Sid is a queer non-binary trans interdisciplinary artist who loves textiles, cyberpunk and snails.
+They work as the Community Coordinator for OSHWA, as well as Summit Fellowship Chair during OHS planning season.
+They are also co-chair of Dinacon and a freelance journalist with bylines in CBC, This Magazine and Broken Pencil Magazine.
+They are a passionate arts educator and zinester.
 They are probably in the middle of too many projects right now.

 lee wilkins, Summit Chair – @leeborg_